ondapc/magic-square/README.md

 # magic-square

-Do numbers have shapes, and if these shapes exist – “How can we apply it in our world?”
+Do numbers have shapes, and if these shapes exist – “How can we find all the possible permutations with PHP?”

 This exercise started a few years back over an idea that numbers in a grid, a surface area – had shapes.